0x7f454c46/cprintf/README.md

 ```
 make
 ```
-Then change your makefile so gcc will use plugin like this:
+Then change your makefile so GCC will use plugin like this:
 ```
 %.o: %.c
     gcc -o $@ $< -fplugin=./cprintf.so -fplugin-arg-cprintf-printf="printf(0): %c putchar %s putstring  \